paulcarrtech/asciidoc-test-repo/My Asciidoctor Windows 11 Installation Guide.md

 > [!IMPORTANT]
 > Ignore the instructions for installing Git with **winget**.

-2. Run the installer as an adminstrator.
+2. Run the installer as an administrator.

 ### Install Ruby